 A beautifully put together four number show, Dancing Globally made me feel connected to the raw emotions that its dancers put out on the stage.
 I have never seen a modern dance performance before, but now know I will be attending many in the future.
-I loved show, from its choreography to costumes to lighting to music.
+I loved the show, from its choreography to costumes to lighting to music.

 The first number, ‘Excerpts from KYR (1990), Anaphase (1993), and Mabul (1992)’, was an impactful piece in which the dancers began wearing business attire, and they gradually tore off those garments – all but one dancer, who appeared to be stuck in some way.
 This dance was very intimate throughout, and especially towards the end as it had only two dancers left on stage.
-I thought this was an ideal introduction to the show because it was not hectic on stage so I was able to take in the beginning of the show at calm pace.
+I thought this was an ideal introduction to the show because it was not hectic on stage, so I was able to take in the beginning of the show at calm pace.

-‘fall(s) (2018)’ was the third number, a piece in which the dancers wore outfits with large pieces of vibrant fabric that hung off of their bodies, complementing the black backdrop that had huge, colorful flowers spread across it.
+‘fall(s) (2018)’ was the third number, one in which the dancers wore outfits with large pieces of vibrant fabric that hung off of their bodies, complementing the black backdrop that had huge, colorful flowers spread across it.
 The many colors and overload of movement was something that made this dance very hard to follow.
-While it was still aesthetically very pleasing, it also seemed a bit more unkempt next to the other numbers.
+While it was still aesthetically very pleasing, it seemed a bit more unkempt next to the other numbers.

 While I still remain undereducated on modern dance, seeing this performance sparked an interest in me that I didn’t know existed.
-The dancers hard work and pure emotions were pulsating off of the stage, and I found myself very caught up in their brilliant performance.
+The dancers’ hard work and pure emotions were pulsating off of the stage, and I found myself caught up in their brilliant performance.
 Another major kudos would be the lighting: each number had different lighting that highlighted and intensified the emotion.
 I’m sure anyone who saw Dancing Globally can attest that it was bursting with talent and passion.

 *from the playbook of Dancing Globally, said by choreographer Sandra Torijano